Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Discussion

-\textit{\textbf{Colliding-wind Dust Formation.}} Mid-IR and X-ray observations of \nast~indicate the presence of ongoing or recent dust formation that may be due to colliding winds \citep{Rajagopal2007,Mauerhan2015}.
+Mid-IR and X-ray observations of \nast~indicate the presence of ongoing or recent dust formation that may be due to colliding winds \citep{Rajagopal2007,Mauerhan2015}.
 Dust formation via colliding winds is common in late-type carbon-rich WR (WC) binaries \citep{Williams1987} and is also believed to occur in $\eta$~Car \citep{Smith2010}.
 In this process, the strong wind from the WR star collides with the weaker wind from an OB-star companion which creates a dense shock front that cools and forms dust in the wake of the OB star \citep{Usov1991, Tuthill2008}.
 An inclined dust-forming WR binary can exhibit smooth IR variability owing to viewing perspective variations toward the dust-forming region throughout the system's orbit \citep{Monnier1999,Hendrix2016}.
 The line-of-sight optical depth to the dust-forming regions can vary with viewing angle due to obscuration from optically thick regions of the colliding-wind shock cone.
-These effects are evident in the colliding-wind dust-forming WR system WR~98a (WC8-9vd; \citealt{Williams1995}), which exhibits a ``rotating" dusty pinwheel nebula and near-sinusoidal IR variability that are both consistent with a $\sim565$~d period \citep{Monnier1999}.
+These effects are evident in the colliding-wind dust-forming WR system WR~98a (WC8-9vd; \citealt{Williams1995}), which exhibits a ``rotating" dusty pinwheel nebula and roughly sinusoidal IR variability that are both consistent with a $\sim565$~d period \citep{Monnier1999}.
+HD~36402, a WC4(+O?)+O8I system in the Large Magellanic Cloud \citep{Moffat1990}, also exhibits dust formation and sinusoidal IR variability with a 5.1~yr photometric period \citep{Williams2013,Williams2019}.

-\nast~does not exhibit an obvious dusty pinwheel nebula; however, it may be difficult to resolve owing to its shorter orbital period and high inclination.
-We therefore suggest that the near-IR and mid-IR variability from \nast~may be due to a mechanism similar to that seen in WR~98a.
-In this scenario, the optical variability observed from \nast~could be linked to obscuration of a circumbinary nebula by optically thick regions of the colliding-wind shock cone and/or newly formed dust.
-We note that it is unlikely that the observed variability of \nast~arises from variable or episodic dust formation since we would expect anticorrelated IR and optical light curves where newly forming IR-luminous dust obscures the optical emission.
+Observations of \nast~do not present an obvious dusty pinwheel nebula; however, a dusty pinwheel may be difficult to resolve owing to its shorter orbital period and high inclination.
+It is therefore plausible that the near-IR and mid-IR variability from \nast~may be due to a mechanism similar to that seen in WR~98a and HD~36402.